1988 Summer Olympics boycott: Second and third joint meetings

 The second joint meeting between the IOC and North and South Korea occurred on January 89, 1986, in Lausanne.
-By the time of this second meeting, the North Korean position and demands had changed somewhat.
-The request to have the name of the Games changed was dropped, and the North had reduced the number of athletic events they were requesting to host to eight.
-This, however, was still far more than the South and the IOC were prepared to accept.
-By the third round in June 1986, North Korea had agreed in principle to host table tennis, archery, preliminary-round soccer, and a 100-km cycle race from Pyongyang to Seoul.
-However, in February 1987, North Korean demands for athletic competitions to host had increased once again to 8 events.
-Samaranch stated that "I think the offer we made to the North Koreans was both historic and very generous.
-There could be minor changes, but we cannot go beyond that".
+At this meeting, the IOC announced the number of events they were willing to cede to the North had increased from one event to three events: soccer, table tennis and archery.
+Another request the IOC was now willing to accept wholesale was for changing the name of those competitions held strictly in Pyongyang to The XXIVth Olympic Games in Pyongyang.
+Despite this, the number of events requested by the North remained stubbornly high at eight events, far more than the South and the IOC were prepared to accept.
+By March 1986 that number had dropped to six events.
+By the time of the third round held in June 1986, North Korea said they were willing to accept four events: table tennis, archery, preliminary-round soccer, and a 100-km cycle race from Pyongyang to Seoul.
+However, by February 1987 North Korean demands for the number of athletic competitions had inexplicably increased back to eight events.
+Samaranch stated that "I think the offer we made to the North Koreans was both historic and very generous ... there could be minor changes, but we cannot go beyond that".